 During the latter part of 1814 Jane’s niece Fanny Knight, the daughter of her brother Edward, wrote to Jane asking her advice as to whether she should marry J.P.P., who was described as gentlemanly and wise; but also religious and too serious.
 Jane’s advice regarding his firm religious beliefs was ”don’t be frightened by the idea of his acting more strictly up to the precepts of the New Testament than others” but she further counselled

 “ Anything is to be preferred or endured rather than marrying without Affection; and if his deficiencies of Manner &c &c strike you more than all his good qualities, if you continue to think strongly of them, give him up at once”.

-J.P.P. married Catherine Methuen in 1818 and in 1820 Fanny married Sir Edward Knatchbull, a widower some years older than her, and they went on to have nine children.
+The “sensible” J.P.P. married Catherine Methuen, a daughter of Paul Cobb Methuen of Corsham House, Wilts, in 1818 and in 1820 Fanny married Sir Edward Knatchbull, a widower some years older than her, and they went on to have nine children.
 In 1833 J.P.P. was elected to Parliament as one of the two M.P.’s for Eastern Kent, the other M.P was Sir Edward Knatchbull!

 Jane Austen died after a long illness on 18th July, 1817, aged 42, and was buried in Winchester Cathedral.

 When John Plumptre, senior, died in 1827 the following obituary was published in ‘The Gentleman’s Magazine’.